becarpenter/book6/99. Chapter Template/Markdown Usage.md

 And don't forget, a separate .md file for each new section in any chapter of the book.

-References can be done in basic Markdown form, i.e.:
+Web references can be done in basic Markdown form, i.e.:

 ~~~
   [text](URL)               to refer to any valid URL